-This course is the first step to developing your unique skills as an effective leader.
-You will discover LFGSM's five attributes of leadership and what it means to create a followership.
+This course is the first step to developing unique skills as an effective leader.
+Students will delve into LFGSM's five attributes of leadership and what it means to create a followership.

-As you engage in your personal journey, you will create your leadership philosophy, grow in your self-awareness, and identify opportunities to develop as a leader worth following.
+This course guides students on a personal journey of creating their own leadership philosophy, growing in self-awareness, and identifying opportunities to develop as a leader worth following.

-With a Personal Leadership Plan to guide your development and growth, you will be on your way to becoming a strong leader who excels at rallying, connecting, and supporting others to uphold the organization's vision and achieve results.
+With a Personal Leadership Plan to guide their development and growth, students will be on their way to becoming strong leaders who excel at rallying, connecting, and supporting others to uphold the organization's vision and achieve results.